 The British Society for Geomorphology hosts an annual conference each year, where we explore all facets of geomorphology through talks from members across the society.
 This ranges from academic research to applied geomorphology case studies and learning.
 A conference dinner is held with an Awards ceremony.
+The conference has long provided a platform for early career researchers to share their work in a collegial and supportive environment, and we particularly welcome contributions from early career researchers and practitioners.
+The oral and poster presentation sessions provide an excellent opportunity to share your latest research and practice, while the early career researcher and professional geomorphology workshops will offer a great chance to develop technical and transferable skills alongside new or familiar peers.

-2025 British Society for Geomorphology Annual Meeting
+2026 British Society for Geomorphology Annual Meeting

 The BSG Annual Conference is the most important event in the BSG calendar, bringing together geomorphology researchers and professionals to share their work and network with peers.
-This year the conference will be held at the University of Leeds at Cloth Hall Court, in the city centre.
+This year the conference was held at the University of Leeds at Cloth Hall Court, in the city centre.
+It was hosted by the School of Geography, the River Basin Processes and Management research cluster and water@leeds.
+For more details on our 2025 conference please see the conference website: University of Leeds BSG Annual Conference.

-We will celebrate the BSG Medal and Award winners through keynote presentations, and look forward to hosting the third Cuchlaine King Symposium, supported by Earth Surface Processes and Landforms.
-The conference dinner will be hosted by the fantastic Royal Armouries on Wednesday 17th.
+We celebrated the BSG Medal and Award winners through keynote presentations, and hosted the third Cuchlaine King Symposium, supported by Earth Surface Processes and Landforms.
+The conference dinner was held at the fantastic Royal Armouries.

 Prof Jonathan Carrivick